-Name of Complainant: Address: Student Name: Phone Number: 1.
+Name of Complainant: Address: Student Name: - Phone Number: 1.
 Please provide a one or two sentence description of your complaint.
-2. Please describe the nature of your complaint in full detail indicating what happened, when the event occurred and wh was involved.
-If additional space is needed, use the reverse side.
-3. Indicate when and with whom you have already spoken regarding this grievance and what attempts have been made toward resolution.
-4. Indicate what specific resolution you are seeking or recommending.
-I hereby certify that the statements made pertaining to my complaint are truthful and accurate.
-Student Signature of Complainant Date
+2. Please describe the nature of your complaint in full detail indicating what happened, when was involved.
+If additional space is needed, use the reverse side. the event occurred and who 3.
+Indicate when and with whom you have already spoken regarding this grievance and what a toward resolution. attempts have been made 4.
+Indicate what specific resolution you are seeking or recommending.

+\I hereby certify that the statements made pertaining to my complaint are truthful and accurate.